gourangakole/TTbarCalib/README.md

 - Check in the 'lumi' value set correctly in TTbarSFbFitTools.h.
 - Check labels on plots are correct in TTbarSFbFitTools.cc.
 - Check the value of mistag rates defined in TTbarSFbFitTools.cc (tagger, WP, and jetpt dependent).
+- There is also a script in condor_run_dir to submit jobs for this.
+- Can be time consuming to keep running fits for each systematic.
+Simply need to ensure you seperate directories for the alternative TT samples, along with the data and nominal non-TT and one can add these directories to the list in the condor submission script.

 ### Post Fit Plots
 - PostFit plots are made using ' PostFitter.sh '.